emileswarts/abcing/README.md

 ## TODO

-1. check for presence of config file for scan params
+1. Check for presence of config file for scan params
+2. Add verbose mode that mentions the class names scanned for results